gcgrossi/NoMore_Excel_has_stopped_working/Eikonapi_stream_data.md

 In the code above:
-- We first setup the connection to Eikon, as we saw in the previous episodes.
+- We first set up the connection to Eikon, as we saw in the previous episodes.
-- We start a an infinite loop usinge the ```while``` clause.
+- We start an infinite loop using the ```while``` clause.
 - We retrieve the information we need as usual.
 - Using the module ```time``` we wait 10 seconds before repeating the process.